adrianfdez469/personal-portfolio/README.md

   WITH ENCODING = 'UTF8';
 ```

 Run: `npx prisma migrate dev --preview-feature` for updating the migrations on the database (every time the prisma schema changes).
 This is mandatory after creating the database.
-This will use the POSTGRES_CONNECTION_URI eviroment variable of .env file.
+This will use the DATABASE_URL eviroment variable of .env file.

 ### IDE specifications